 Contact breed-specific rescue groups for both the Border Collie and Australian Cattle Dog to let them know you’re interested in a mix.

-You can also do a breed-specific search for a Blue Heeler Border Collie mix on pet adoption websites like Petfinder.
+You can also do a breed-specific search for a Blue Heeler Border Collie mix on pet adoption websites.

 Finding a Blue Heeler Border Collie Mix Puppy